 Oilers Announce Series of Transactions

-TULSA, Okla. - The Tulsa Oilers, proud ECHL affiliate of the NHL's Anaheim Ducks and the AHL's San Diego Gulls and powered by Community Care, announced Thursday the assignments of goaltenders Gage Alexander from Anaheim and Tomas Suchanek from San Diego.
-In addition, Cameron Supryka has been dealt to Fort Wayne in exchange for future considerations.
+TULSA, Okla. - The Tulsa Oilers, proud ECHL affiliate of the NHL's Anaheim Ducks and the AHL's San Diego Gulls and powered by Community Care, announced Tuesday the release of six players (Erne, Elder, MacRae, Gervais, Bondarenko and Roy) and the suspension of defenseman Justin Bean, who left to play for the Fife Flyers in Britain's EIHL.
+In addition, Yaroslav Yevdokimov has been transferred from a tryout deal (PTO) to a Standard Player Contract.

-Alexander, 21, returns to Tulsa after making his pro debut with the Oilers last season.
-The 6'6 puck stopper pitched a 3.61 GAA and a .875 save percentage in six games with Tulsa.
-In addition, the Okotoks, Alberta native went 5-7-3 with a shutout in 16 games with the San Diego Gulls.
+Erne and Elder played in both preseason games, with Erne collecting an assist.
+Both players were considered rookies by ECHL standards.

-Suchanek, 20, makes his pro debut with the Oilers.
-A native of Preverov, Czechia, Suchanek won a Silver Medal with the Czech Republic World Juniors squad, while pitching a tournament-best GAA (1.38) and save percentage (.939).
-The goaltender's efforts earned him U20 WJC All-Star Team honors as well as his second WJC Top 3 Player on Team awards.
-The 6'2, 181 lbs. keeper also earned WHL All-Star honors with Tri-City.
+MacRae, Gervais, Bondarenko and Roy all played on Oct.
+13 in Tulsa's first preseason game.
+Gervais and MacRae each scored in the victory.
+All four players were scratched for the 6-0 preseason victory over the Allen Americans at the Oilers Ice Center on Oct.
+14.

-Forwards: Carson Focht, Tyler Poulsen, Riley Macrae, Eddie Matsushima (AHL), Kalvyn Watson, Jimmy Lodge, Michael Farren, Ryan Olsen, Dante Zapata, Kaden Elder, Ivan Bondarenko, Dante Sheriff, Reggie Millette, Kishaun Gervais, Tag Bertuzzi, Yaroslav Yevdokimov, Kyle Crnkovic (AHL), Davis 'T-Bone' Codd (AHL)
+Forwards: Carson Focht, Tyler Poulsen, Eddie Matsushima (AHL), Kalvyn Watson, Jimmy Lodge, Michael Farren, Ryan Olsen, Dante Zapata, Dante Sheriff, Reggie Millette, Tag Bertuzzi, Yaroslav Yevdokimov, Kyle Crnkovic (AHL), Davis 'T-Bone' Codd (AHL)

-Defenseman: Jarod Hilderman, Duggie Lagrone, Kylor Wall.
-Karl Boudrias, Lincoln Erne, Justin Bean, Mike McKee, Andrew Jarvis, Sacha Roy, Andy Carroll (AHL), Anthony Costantini (AHL)
+Defenseman: Jarod Hilderman, Duggie Lagrone, Kylor Wall, Karl Boudrias, Mike McKee, Andrew Jarvis, Andy Carroll (AHL), Anthony Costantini (AHL)

 Goaltenders: Rylan Toth, Gage Alexander (NHL), Tomas Suchanek (AHL)